AspeedTech-BMC/openbmc/meta-aspeed-sdk/README.md

 ast2700-dcscm
 ```

-- Linux kernel version is `6.6` by default. machine with `515` postfix for kernel v5.15, machine with `54` postfix for kernel v5.4.
+- Linux kernel version is `6.6` by default, machine with `612` postfix for kernel v6.12, machine with `515` postfix for kernel v5.15, machine with `54` postfix for kernel v5.4.
 - AST2600
   - Default revision for A3.
   - Optee is disabled by default. machine with `tee` postfix for Optee enable.